What to expect

 Children aren't allowed to collect any actual money (the legal age for collecting is 16), but they are welcome to come along and keep you company.
 Before bringing your dog, please check your collection point is dog friendly.

 *Calls are free from landlines and mobile phones.
 Your call may be recorded for quality and training purposes.

-What do I do if someone asks me a question about Marie Curie?
+What if someone asks me a question about Marie Curie?

 Should I drum up interest by calling out, or chat to people?

-You can certainly talk about the collection, but it’s best not to shout.
+You can certainly talk about the collection, the Great Daffodil Appeal and what Marie Curie does.
+But it’s best not to shout, or shake your bucket or tin.
 You’ll get a feel for how individual people like to be approached.

 Volunteering just two hours of your time to collect for Marie makes a huge difference to families living with a terminal illness.
 Just £20 pays for an hour of hands-on care from a Marie Curie Nurse – helping control someone’s pain, making sure they’re comfortable, or just listening if they need to talk.